 Fly Chiang Mai to Phuket

 We are off to the airport for our short flight to the resort island of Phuket.
-On arrival we are met and transferred tour our hotel.
+On arrival, we are met and transferred tour our hotel.
 This afternoon we join our guide for a tour of Phuket including a road tour that passes by Phuket’s most famous beaches; a visit to the acclaimed Chalong Temple; famed for its Portuguese architecture.
 Loved by both Asian and foreign visitors, the temple's highlight is a wax sculpture of the abbot housed in an air-conditioned Thai-style house next to the chapel.
 We also take time to see the most famous lookout point on the island - Promthep Cape.
 Additionally, any group members who like to shop will not be disappointed as stops at local gemstone and cashew nut factories are also on the agenda.

 Full Day Phi Phi Island Tour

 Phi Phi Island located just 48 km East of Phuket is renowned worldwide for its natural scenic beauty with silver sand beaches fringed with palm trees, towering limestone cliffs and marine life.
 This morning we will be picked up from our hotel and transferred to the pier for the Phi Phi Islands.
 Arrive at Phi Phi Ley where we can explore the fantastic landscape of Maya Bay - the location where the movie "The Beach" was partially filmed.
 Enjoy swimming or snorkelling with the colourful fish and exploring Loh Samah Bay and Pileh Cove.
 Phi Phi Ley is also home to the Viking Cave, a large limestone cavern where ancient rock paintings can be found.
 These paintings are believed to resemble Viking ships and are predicted to be over 3000 years old.
-Due to the sea conditions we are not able to go ashore in the cave but admire it from our boat.
-Arrive at Phi Phi Don to enjoy more snorkelling or simply relaxing on the white sandy beach at Yong Kasem (Monkey Beach).
+Due to the sea conditions, we are not able to go ashore in the cave but admire it from our boat.
+Arrive at Phi Phi Don to enjoy more snorkelling or simply relax on the white sandy beach at Yong Kasem (Monkey Beach).
 Have lunch at a beachside restaurant (included).
 Later arrive at Bamboo Island for more free time on the beach, to feed the fish, swim or snorkel.
 Depart back to the pier, later this afternoon and onto our hotel.

 |Meal Plan||Breakfast and Lunch|